Bless-04/DropTube-CLI/README.md

       --ffmpeg-path <FFMPEG_PATH>
           FFmpeg executable to use instead of PATH.
 Requires --thumbnails.

+      --open-tui
+          Open the interactive terminal interface while the server runs.

   -h, --help
           Print help (see a summary with '-h')